Notice of Pre-AIA or AIA Status

 B. Insignificant Extra-Solution Activity.
 MPEP 2106.05(g)

-Likewise, as explained above, the step of receiving biological data of a subject collected by a brainwave collection device, wherein the brainwave includes a brainwave collection device, only amounts insignificant extra-solution activity in the form of mere data gathering, and the step of transmitting the biological data to a brainwave database of a remote cloud system through a network only amounts to insignificant extra-solution activity.
+Likewise, as explained above, the step of receiving biological data of a subject collected by a brainwave collection device, wherein the brainwave includes a brainwave collection device, only amounts insignificant extra-solution activity in the form of mere data gathering, and the steps of transmitting the biological data to a brainwave database of a remote cloud system through a network and remotely transmitting the corresponding training parameters using the remote cloud system to a neurofeedback cognitive training module in the cognitive training system in real time to execute cognitive training only amount to insignificant extra-solution activity.

 C. Well-Understood, Routine and Conventional Activities.
 MPEP 2106.0S(d)